-- → whether meetings will be livestreamed and/or broadcast on the council's website at a later time for on-demand viewing, and - → whether the webcast will be an audio or an audio-visual recording of the meeting.
+- → whether meetings will be livestreamed and/or published on the council's website at a later time for on-demand viewing - → whether the webcast will be an audio or an audio-visual recording of the meeting, and - → how long the recordings will be publicly available for on-demand viewing.

-Under the Model Meeting Code, joint organisations are not required to webcast meetings, but joint organisations that choose to do so must do so in accordance with the Model Meeting Code.
+Under the Local Government Regulation and the Model Meeting Code8, joint organisations are not required to webcast meetings, but joint organisations that choose to do so must do so in accordance with the Model Meeting Code.